-Steph, our farm florist, is in charge of making sure our seasonal bouquets and sprays are designed to make use of as many local flowers as possible.
-Steph only chooses flower varieties that will last well in the post and takes great care to prepare and condition them carefully ensuring their safe arrival at their destination and maximum vase life.
+Neil is also in charge of making sure our seasonal bouquets and sprays are designed to make use of as many local flowers as possible.
+We only choose flower varieties that will last well in the post and take great care to prepare and condition them carefully ensuring their safe arrival at their destination and maximum vase life.

 The post boat calls to tell us which quay they will be using and what time they will arrive - this all depends on the tide and the weather.

 Flowers are taken by van to the quay where they are loaded on to the post boat.
 This boat travels from St Mary's each day, in all weathers, bringing the day's mail from the mainland and carrying our boxes of flowers back to St Mary's again.
 It is strenuous work carrying all those sacks of flowers down the quay steps!
 Once on St Mary's the flowers are taken to the airport, where they are flown out by plane to Lands End.
 The Royal Mail do an excellent job, ensuring that most of our flowers arrive at their destination the very next day.

 The incoming post is delivered, opened and sorted.
 The office team are very busy making sure all the post and internet orders that arrive before lunchtime are processed in time for the afternoon post boat.
 Speed and accuracy are very important as many of these orders will have to be dispatched today.
 This is the time when the office is busiest.